pact-foundation/pact-jvm/provider/gradle/README.md

     myProvider { // Define the name of your provider here

       fromPactBroker {
+        // For 4.1.39+
+        withSelectors {
+          branch('test') // the latest version from a particular branch of each consumer.
+        }

+        // For versions before 4.1.39
         selectors = latestTags('test') // specify your tags here.
 You can leave this out to just use the latest pacts
       }